 We’ve drawn endless hair inspiration from celebrities, and one thing we've learned?
 When it comes to haircuts, it’s all about face shape.
 If your face is heart-shaped à la Reese Witherspoon or Katie Holmes, then you know a balanced cut is key for flattering those gorgeous cheekbones.

 The main features of a heart-shaped face are a wider forehead and an outline that tapers down to a slightly pointy chin.
 “Heart-shaped faces tend to be wider through the cheeks and jaw, narrowing out through the chin,” explains Lauren Thompson, a hairstylist at Nunzio Saviano Salon in NYC.
-Naturally, we looked to the hair pros to ask them about the best haircuts for a heart-shaped face, and many agreed on four beautiful styles—and two you should avoid at all costs.
+Naturally, we looked to the hair pros to ask them about the best haircuts for a heart-shaped face, and many agreed on four beautiful styles—and some you should avoid at all costs.

 Below, find the top stylist-approved haircuts for heart-shaped faces.